 Three open work sessions were held at the Cal Poly ITRC (June 9, June 23, July 1) by the Agricultural Expert Panel for the purpose of developing a draft report.
-Public comments were invited, but were restricted to 2 minutes per person due to limited time.
+Public comments were invited, but were restricted to two minutes per person due to limited time.
+An additional work session to address comments on the draft report was held at the ITRC on August 20.